 On the Branches page, click Create Branch, making sure of the following:

-• Select main as the primary branch.
+• Select production as the default branch.

-• Name the branch dev/jordan.
+• Name the branch feature/address.

 2. Verify the schema on your new branch